BigCommerce vs Magento: The Complete Guide

 Large Amount of SKUs

-If you’re brand manages a product catalogue of 10,000-100,000+ SKUs, Magento 2 may be a good fit.
+If your brand manages a product catalogue of 10,000-100,000+ SKUs, Magento 2 may be a good fit.
 Magento 2 can safely manage 100,000-200,000 SKUs without much additional care and hosting support.
-Compared to many SaaS options, Magento’s on-premise can benefit many businesses in these situations because of its scalability and flexibility.
+When comparing BigCommerce vs Magento in this type of situation, Magento’s on-premise can benefit many businesses because of its scalability and flexibility.

 Multi-Country & Multi-Store Functionality